Angel One: Plot

-The following morning the Away Team is invited to witness the execution of Ramsey and his followers.
-Moments after Riker rejects their invitation, Data makes contact and informs them that there is a 48-minute window in which Dr. Crusher has to find a cure and Riker must defuse the situation on the planet, before the ship must leave for the Neutral Zone.
+Dr. Crusher refuses to allow anyone to beam aboard for fear of being infected, but allows Data, as an android, to return.
+Riker orders Data to deal with the Neutral Zone situation as quickly as possible.
+Data affirms that there is a 48-minute window for which Dr. Crusher has to find a cure, and for Riker to defuse the situation on the planet before the ship must leave to the Neutral Zone.
 On the planet, Ramsey and his men are prepared to be executed by disintegration despite Ariel's pleas, while Dr. Crusher discovers a cure for the virus.
-Riker is prepared to have the away team and the Odin survivors beamed to the Enterprise, then attempts to dissuade Beata, stating their execution is only bound to create martyrs which would only worsen her situation.
-Beata reconsiders, then announces that she will stay the execution but Ramsey, his men, their families, and any others that support them, are to be banished to the far side of the planet.
+Riker is prepared to have the away team and the Odin survivors beamed to the Enterprise, but Beata announces that she will stay the execution and banish Ramsey, his men, their families, and any others that support them to the far side of the planet.
 She explains that their banishment will not stop the fall of the oligarchy, but will slow it down enough that Beata will not be around to see its end.
-She then compliments Riker on his wisdom, a surprise to her for a mere male.

-The away team return to the ship and Picard, already recovering from the virus but hardly having a voice, orders the ship to the Neutral Zone at high warp.
+The away team return to the ship and Picard, already recovering from the virus, orders the ship to the Neutral Zone at high warp.